squaremo/starling/docs/rfc/0002-dependencies.md

-# A mechansim for being sensitive to dependence
+# A mechansim for making syncs sensitive to dependence

 ## Summary

-This RFC presents an extension to the syncing machinery to account for relations between Syncs, in which one Sync depend on another.
+This RFC presents an extension to the syncing machinery to account for relations between Syncs in which one Sync depends on others.

-TODO give outline of design here too
+The initial design is this:

+ - a Sync object can declare dependencies, which name another Sync and give a required status for it;
+ - when a Sync is reconciled, if its dependencies do not have their required statuses, its application will be deferred.

 ## Motivation